1830 - 1840

 Dr. Donald Johansen, then Curator of Physical Anthropology, discovers a partial skeleton of a more than 3 million years old female in Ethiopia.
 He nicknamed her “Lucy.”
 In 1997, scientists prove that the fossils were a new hominid species described as Australopithecus afarensis.

-Museum acquires its first freeze-drying unit for the preservation of specimens.
+The Museum earns full accreditation from the American Association of Museums.
+Museum also acquires its first freeze-drying unit for the preservation of specimens.

 The Museum acquires the Ringler dugout, a perfectly preserved canoe made by ancient Ohio inhabitants, near Ashland, Ohio.

 Kirtlandia Society begins Adopt-A-Student program.